 The Summer Reading Challenge will be back in Summer 2021.

 Bookstart is a national programme by BookTrust, providing a free pack of books for babies and pre-schoolers to encourage a love of stories, songs, and rhymes.
 Sharing books with your child is a wonderful way to build a loving relationship, increase their language skills, and help them have a lifelong love of books.
 To get your free Bookstart pack ask your local library, health visitor, or Family Hub for details.

 Stockton Children's Book of the Year

 This award celebrates the best in children's fiction.
-Each year there is a shortlist of five books and children in Years 5 and 6 from Primary Schools across the Borough vote for their favourite.
-If your school would like to be involved more information can be found on the SCBY website or contact Angela Foster, Children and Young Person's Librarian [email protected]
+Each year five books are shortlisted by Library staff and shared with children in Years 5 and 6 from Primary Schools across the Borough to vote for their favourite.
+If your school would like to be involved, more information can be found on the SCBY website or contact Angela Foster, Children and Young Person's Librarian [email protected]

-Booktime is the national books programme that provides a free book pack for children aged four to five to share and enjoy with their family and friends.
-This pack will be delivered directly to each primary school before the end of the Autumn term.
-Stockton Libraries can help your school to deliver a session to gift the packs in a fun and exciting way, to arrange this please contact the Children & Young Person’s Librarian.
+Time to Read is a BookTrust campaign providing a free book pack for children aged four to five to share and enjoy with their family and friends.
+This pack will be delivered directly to each primary school by the end of the Autumn term.
+We can help your school provide a fun book gifting session.